arafato/azure-opensource-gaps/README.md

 [Apache Flink](https://flink.apache.org/) is a community-driven open source framework for distributed big data analytics, like Hadoop and Spark.
 The core of Apache Flink is a distributed streaming dataflow engine written in Java and Scala.
 It aims to bridge the gap between MapReduce-like systems and shared-nothing parallel database systems.
 - **[OPEN]** The official project repository does not provide a streaming connector for Azure Eventhub.
 The current list of streaming connectors can be found here:
 [https://github.com/apache/flink/tree/master/flink-streaming-connectors](https://github.com/apache/flink/tree/master/flink-streaming-connectors)

+## Cross-Platform Azure Storage Emulator
+Currently, there only exists a Windows-only Azure Storage Emulator.
+- **[IN-PROGRESS]** [Azurit](https://github.com/arafato/azurite) is a lightweight and cross-platform server clone of Azure Blob Storage that simulates most of the commands supported by it with minimal dependencies.

 ## Serverless Framework
 The framework uses new event-driven compute services, like AWS Lambda, Google CloudFunctions, and more.
 It's a command-line tool,